sudmed/sadservers/011_tokyo_cant_serve_web_file.md

 ```

-#### 3. As we can see there is No permission to access on index file.
-Lets check it
+#### 3. As we can see there is No permission error to access on index file.
+Let's check it
 `cd /var/www/html/ && ls -la`
 ```console
 total 12